 All SALT Phase 1 proposals must include the overhead times associated with the science observations in the proposed time.
 The most accurate way to estimate overheads is to use the PIPT tool to build actual Observing Blocks to see how long their execution times are.
 While Block preparation is not required at Phase 1, the exercise is strongly encouraged to check how feasible the science observations are regarding track times and Block limitations (see Sec 2.6) when overheads are included.
 The main sources of overheads are summarised in Table 10.1 to give PIs an idea of the involved times.
 PIs must be especially aware that in addition to pointing and acquisition related overheads, there may be calibration related overheads.
-The latter may or may not be charged for (see sections on the Calibration Plans for the individual instruments), and may or may not affect the available time for science during a track time (e.g. arcs taken after an observation vs. arcs in-between observations).
+The latter may or may not be charged for (see sections on the Calibration Plans for the individual instruments), and may or may not affect the available time for science during a track time (e.g. arcs taken after an observation can be taken after the track has ended, while arcs in-between observations will take up track time).